Davidnh8/Aircraft_Classification/README.md

 The result of B 737 vs B 747 classification can be found in Aircraft_Classification.ipynb.
 Overall the model performs reasonably, but it is slightly overfit.
 Also I believe the test set and training set share images, and I am in the process of methodotically identifying the intersections.

+The end goal, of course, is to generalize it to all aircrafts.